Project Cost Estimation Example in Excel (with Easy Steps)

 Free Template of Project Cost Estimation [Ready to Use]

-In the above section, we tried to show how we created this template.
-You can use it instantly by just downloading the Excel file.
-You just have to write down your values in the light-blue-colored cells.
+You can use the template instantly by just downloading the Excel file.
+Write down your values in the light-blue-colored cells.

 Free template of project cost estimation in Excel